Skip links and keyboard navigation

 • conserve the heritage values of the building

-• modernise offices and amenities
+• modernises offices and amenities

-• upgrade security systems and safety
+• upgrades security systems and safety